Alanoud Alsharekh

-Alanoud Alsharekh (العنود الشارخ) is a Kuwaiti women's rights activist who is a founding member of Abolish 153 (also known as Abolish Article 153), a campaign calling to end honour killings in Kuwait.
-She has been awarded the Ordre national du Mérite and was made one of the BBC 100 Women in 2019.
+Alanoud Alsharekh (العنود الشارخ) is a Kuwaiti women's rights activist and a founding member of Abolish 153 (also known as Abolish Article 153), a campaign calling to end honour killings in Kuwait.
+She has been awarded the Ordre national du Mérite and was one of the BBC 100 Women in 2019.

 Early life and education

 Alsharekh was born in Kuwait.
 She studied at Al Bayan Bilingual School and would have graduated in 1992 but could not due to the invasion of Kuwait.
 She studied English literature at King's College London.
 She earned her bachelor's degree in 1996, before moving to SOAS University of London to study applied linguistics.
 She was supported by a scholarship from Kuwait University.
 She returned to Kuwait pregnant with her daughter at the same time that the suffrage movement was starting.
 When women lost their fight for full political rights in 1999, she returned at SOAS for her doctorate, focusing on comparative feminism and Middle Eastern studies.